FOUNDER AND PRESIDENT

-Mr. Crites has dedicated his time and talents to helping other parents avoid the same experience.
-As a speaker at various forums in the Greater Washington DC area, Mr. Crites brings passion to the cause which is understandably personal.
-He has been a keynote speaker at several symposiums on Adolescent Depression and Suicide, and has been featured in both the Washington Post and Gazette newspapers, and the Bethesda Magazine as well as being interviewed on local news and radio programs.
+Mr. Crites has dedicated his time and talents to help other parents avoid the same experience.
+As a speaker at various forums in the Greater Washington DC area, Mr. Crites brings passion to the understandably personal cause.
+He has been a keynote speaker at several symposiums on Adolescent Depression and Suicide and has been featured in the Washington Post, Gazette newspapers, The Bethesda Magazine, and interviewed on local news and radio programs.
 As a senior executive in the defense industry, Mr. Crites brings solid leadership and business experience to ASIF.
-He is the founder of Foods-4-thought.org a nonprofit foundation to increase the awareness of adolescent depression and suicide, one conversation at a time.
+He is the founder of Foods-4-thought.org, a nonprofit foundation to increase the awareness of adolescent depression and suicide, one conversation at a time.

-Dr. Steven Israel is a board certified psychiatrist and is the medical director of Adventist Behavioral Health at Rockville since 2006.
-Licensed in the State of Maryland, prior to joining the Adventist HealthCare System in 2000, Dr. Israel worked for 10 years as a staff psychiatrist for Chestnut Lodge, an inpatient adolescent service.
+Dr. Steven Israel is a board-certified psychiatrist and has been the medical director of Adventist Behavioral Health at Rockville since 2006.
+Licensed in the State of Maryland, before joining the Adventist HealthCare System in 2000, Dr. Israel worked for ten years as a staff psychiatrist for Chestnut Lodge, an inpatient adolescent service.
 He has also served as a consulting psychiatrist for the Jewish Social Service Agency of Washington and Community Psychiatric Clinics, Inc.

-John Heiman, an accountant and former small business owner, brings a broad knowledge of finance to the Board.
+John Heiman, an accountant, and former small business owner bring a broad knowledge of finance to the Board.
 John is presently a Senior Accountant at the American Psychological Association.
 He holds an M.B.A from the American University in accounting.
 Additionally, John serves as treasurer of his condominium association.